KDL-umass/CausalGPSLC.jl/docs/src/index.md

 # Examples

-The example below is similar to Figure 3 in the original GPSLC paper.
+The examples below illustrate use cases for
+* setting hyperparameters,
+* performing inference,
+* saving inference results,
+* predicting counterfactual effects,
+* calculating sample average treatment effect (SATE),
+* computing credible intervals for SATE,
+* and plotting those intervals relative to the original data

 ## New England Energy Consumption

 This example creates an example plot of the NEEC treatment vs outcome data.
 Plots the original and the intervened data together.
+The example below is similar to Figure 3 in the original GP-SLC paper.

 ```@example
 import Random # hide